Medical expert of the article

 Diagnostics

-Stones of ducts and focal calcifications of pancreatic tissue are well revealed on the survey radiographs of the abdominal cavity, with ultrasound and CT.
-On the survey radiographs of the upper abdominal cavity for the detection of concrements of ducts, it is necessary to carefully consider the zones corresponding to the normal location of the pancreas to the right of the midline in the epigastric region and the left hypochondrium.
-Stones and areas of calcification of pancreatic tissue sufficiently large, 0.5-1.0 cm or more, immediately attract the attention of the radiologist, especially if the study is conducted to a patient with pancreatic disease; at the same time small concrements of ducts the size of rice grains and less often remain unnoticed.
-Upon close examination of the radiographs, several "grains" or elongated "grains" can be noted, located in the zone of the usual location of the pancreas, consisting of calcium salts.
+Pancreatic duct stones and focal calcifications are easily detected on plain abdominal radiographs, ultrasound, and CT.
+In plain abdominal radiographs, to detect duct stones, it is necessary to carefully examine the areas corresponding to the usual location of the pancreas to the right of the midline in the epigastric region and left hypochondrium.
+Stones and areas of calcification of pancreatic tissue of sufficiently large sizes, 0.5-1.0 cm or more, immediately attract the attention of the radiologist, especially if the examination is performed on a patient with a pancreatic disease; at the same time, small duct stones the size of a grain of rice and less often remain unnoticed.
+Upon careful examination of the radiographs, several “grains” or elongated “seeds” located in the area of the usual location of the pancreas, consisting of calcium salts, can be noted.

 Differential diagnostics

-Stones of the pancreas are differentiated from the stones of the common bile duct (terminal part), kidneys, left adrenal gland (with calcification of its caseous contents in tuberculous lesions), from the mesenteric lymph nodes.
-Radiography of this abdominal area in various projections, CT and other modern instrumental methods of research allow us to clarify the location and size of the stones.
+Pancreatic stones are differentiated from stones of the common bile duct (terminal part), kidneys, left adrenal gland (with calcification of its caseous contents in tuberculous lesions), from mesenteric lymph nodes.
+Radiography of this area of the abdomen in various projections, CT and other modern instrumental research methods allow to specify the localization and size of stones.

 What do need to examine?